DamoM73/PyQt-website/_build/html/_sources/07_tutorial_5.md.txt

 ![boilerplate](./assets/img/07/06_boilerplate.png)

-We are going to establish some good programming habit right from the start.
+We are going to establish some good programming habits right from the start.

 Since signals call a method, it is best to at least create that method's name so your IDE can suggest it when you type.